CocodriloCAD/Cocodrilo/validatation/Readme.md

 Now the desired analysis field is present on the canvas.
 In the next step we will add the geometry.

 ### 3) Geometry
 The basis for setting up the geometry is the *Geo*-node within the *MPM*-field.
 Due to the internal data structure of *Cocodrilo*, a lot of information of the modelled problem is entered via the *Geo*-node.
-For example, later we will see that the input data for material parameters, boundary conditions and the body-mesh are entered via the *Geo*-node.
+For example, later we will see that the input data from material parameters, boundary conditions and the body-mesh are entered via the *Geo*-node.

 #### Cantilever beam
 In order to model the cantilever beam which is depicted below, we have to add a *solid*-element.
 However, this element is not an element in the sense of a finite-element, e.g. a plate element with 2 dofs at each corner, but rather an object in the sense of object-oriented-programming which has the mesh, the material and the thickness of the structure which shall be modelled as member variables.